Long-nosed coatis – charming bandits

 For a short period of time each year, a male coati will join a band to mate with as many females as possible.
 But as males are known to often kill and eat young coatis, the females soon become aggressive and chase him away from the band.
 When a mother brings her newborn young into a band, the male will re-join the group for a short period, sniffing all the young he has fathered, thus being able to recognize them later and avoid eating his own offspring!

 When walking or running, coatis hold their very long, banded tail erect.
 They are excellent climbers, wrapping their tail around branches and twigs for balance.
 Coatis can even run down a tree trunk, head first.
 They eat a variety of food, such as fruits, eggs of turtles, lizards and birds, and small animals like insects, worms, scorpions, crabs etc.

-Coatis are omnivorous, eating numerous plant and animal species.
-They often feed on beaches, as here in Parque Nacional Corcovado, Costa Rica.
+Coatis often feed on beaches, as here in Parque Nacional Corcovado.
 (Photo copyright © by Kaj Halberg)

 Coatis and tourists

-In Tikal, Guatemala, white-nosed coatis have become very tame, often begging food from tourists – or stealing it out of their bags.
-Thirty seconds after the bottom picture was taken, the coati was sprinting down the slope, carrying a bag in its mouth.
-(Photos copyright © by Kaj Halberg)
+Thirty seconds after this picture was taken, the coati was sprinting down the slope, carrying a bag in its mouth.
+(Photo copyright © by Kaj Halberg)

 (Uploaded February 2016)